PseudoDevs/IamGhost/FATAL15.md

-Last updated: 2024-04-02 16:49:47
+Last updated: 2024-04-02 16:50:21
-Random Quote: When the world is so complicated, the simple gift of friendship is within all of our hands. - Maria Shriver
+Random Quote: This is the final test of a gentleman: his respect for those who can be of no possible value to him. - William Lyon Phelps